 We offer the following programs which lead to the degrees listed below.

 MASTER OF EDUCATION (M.ED.)

 The Master of Education in Instructional Leadership degree has three concentrations: Licensure, Non-Licensure, and Career and Technical Education (CTE).
 Candidates interested in the Licensure concentration are those who desire to become school principals.
 Those interested in the Non-Licensure concentration are instructional leaders that manage the day-to-day activities in schools, preschools, day care centers, colleges, and universities.
 They might also direct the education programs of businesses, correctional institutions, state institutions, museums, and job training and community service organizations.
 Those interested in the CTE concentration are those interested in instructional leadership roles in locations such as secondary schools, the Tennessee Department of Education, and the Tennessee Colleges of Applied Technology.

 EDUCATION SPECIALIST (Ed.S.)

 The Education Specialist in Instructional Leadership has two concentrations: Licensure and Non-Licensure.
 Candidates interested in the Licensure concentration are those who desire to become school principals.
 Those interested in the Non-Licensure concentration are those who are interested in other areas of education such as higher education administrators, athletic directors, trainers, or lead teachers.
 Additionally, outside of traditional educational institutions, education leaders might find roles with advocacy groups or nonprofit organizations creating education policy and reforming education systems or they may find employment in the business sector as corporate trainers.

 DOCTORATE OF EDUCATION (Ed.D.)

 The Doctor of Education in Educational Leadership has two concentrations: Pre K-12 and Higher Education.
 Candidates interested in the PreK-12 concentration usually have roles in system-level leadership positions in organizations such as school districts, the Department of Education, national policy organizations, national or mission-based nonprofit or for-profit organizations, and foundations.
 Graduates hold positions as professors, superintendents, directors of non-profit or for-profit organizations, curriculum directors, preschool or early childhood program directors, and vice presidents.

-Candidates interested in the Higher Education concentration usually have roles in organizations such as colleges or universities, or roles in public policy development, university-level leadership, educational administration, or institutional research.
+Candidates interested in the Higher Education concentration usually have roles in organizations such as colleges or universities, public policy development, university-level leadership, educational administration, or institutional research.
 They hold positions as directors, vice presidents, presidents, coordinators, chancellors, and trainers.